up-for-grabs/up-for-grabs.net/docs/list-a-project.md

 We leverage GitHub integration on the site to provide a polished experience, but we accept any link here as long as it points to a list of issues.

-If you're not sure what to provide, here are some examples from other projects:
+If you're not sure what to provide, here are some examples of other projects that are listed:

 - [Giraffe](https://github.com/up-for-grabs/up-for-grabs.net/blob/gh-pages/_data/projects/Giraffe.yml)
 - [.NET Core CLR](https://github.com/up-for-grabs/up-for-grabs.net/blob/gh-pages/_data/projects/dotnet-core-clr.yml)